MoniqueSmithSarr/MoniqueSmithSarr/README.md

 - 👋 Hi, I’m @MoniqueSmithSarr
-- 👀 I’m interested in Public Relations.
+- 👀 I’m interested in StakeholderRelations.
 - 🌱 I’m currently learning AI.
 - 💞️ I’m looking to collaborate on communicaitons campaigns.
 - 📫 How to reach me info@huntersmithconsulting.com